 The physiotherapist (PT) is primarily responsible for identifying how a student’s gross motor skills impact on their access to the curriculum.
 They provide strategies, resources and recommendations to teachers and support staff that can be incorporated into a student’s daily schedule.

-The guidance officer assists school staff to understand the impact of cognition on language development, as well as the implications of Language Disorder on mental health and wellbeing.
+The psychologist assists school staff to understand the impact of cognition on language development, as well as the implications of Language Disorder on mental health and wellbeing.
 They provide strategies, resources and recommendations regarding co-occurring difficulties with executive functioning (attention, working memory, planning), processing speed, problem solving and higher order thinking.
 Students with Language Disorder also regularly present with needs within the social-emotional domain.

 The team is ably supported by administration officers who assist the running of the program.